jessesquires/JSQMessagesViewController/README.md

 ![Messages Screenshot 1][img1] &nbsp;&nbsp;&nbsp; ![Messages Screenshot 2][img2]

-This messages tableview controller is very similar to the one in the iOS Messages app. **Note, this is only a messaging UI, not a messaging app.** This is intended to be used in an existing app where you have (or are developing) a messaging system and need a user interface for it.
+`JSMessagesViewController` is a `UITableViewController` subclass that is very similar to the iOS Messages app. **Note, this is only a messaging UI, not a messaging app.**

-**See more [screenshots][link1] in the `Screenshots/` directory.
-(Surprise!)**
+**See more [screenshots](https://github.com/jessesquires/MessagesTableViewController/tree/master/Screenshots) in the `Screenshots/` directory.**

 ## Update!